 - Housekeeping and cleaning

-- Leading yoga sessions if you are a yoga teacher
+- Leading yoga sessions if you are a certified yoga teacher

 - General work around the center